 There is an unfortunate trend among some social media dabblers to tweet first and ask questions later.
 The days of asking to see the manager when you have a complaint has been replaced with reaching for the iPhone and tweeting directly from the dinner table.
 Don’t like your haircut?
 Try talking to the salon before giving that one star review on Twitter.
 You owe it to them to give them a chance to make things right before you go public with scrutiny.I like Beth's alternative strategy.

-By it--laying aside our pens, swords, and keyboards long enough to get explanations or better performances in response to the second chances we provide--we might save the reputations of earnest merchants who really do want to the right thing and, unless the fly actually belongs there in your soup, generally have a great product.
+By laying aside our pens, swords, and keyboards long enough to get explanations or better performances in response to the second chances we provide, we might save the reputations of earnest merchants who really do want to the right thing and, unless the fly actually belongs there in your soup, generally have a great product.
 (You'll have to watch the great Grover clip from Sesame Street that Beth provides at her post to get that.)

 So, please check out Beth McShane's post.

-By the way, in mentioning McShane's post calling for giving merchants and retailers you've disappointed the chance to make things right, I haven't really wandered from my usual bailiwick of Biblical Christianity.
+By the way, in mentioning McShane's post calling for giving merchants and retailers with whom you're disappointed the chance to make things right, I haven't really wandered from my usual bailiwick of Biblical Christianity.

 For example, the eighth of the Ten Commandments, the list of basic moral laws God gives to the human race for us as long as Planet Earth is still spinning on its axis, God says, "You shall not bear false witness against your neighbor."